-- Complete the Experiential Learning Application Form (PDF, 460 KB)
+- Complete the Experiential Learning Application Form (DOC, 88 KB)

 - Submit your Experiential Learning Application Form to the Academic Office at your home campus.
 If you are sending the Application Form electronically, please make sure you send it via e-mail to the Campus Dean.

 - Pay the $250 fee per course through the Business Office at your campus.